 Encourage broad cooperation between national authorities and social partners (including the owners of the servers and Internet portals, foundations, etc.) in order to protect children from the illicit content.

-Encourage Governments, educators and industry together to help parents and children understand how to maximize the benefits and minimize the risks of being online.
+Encourage Governments, educators, civil society and industry together to help parents and children understand how to maximize the benefits and minimize the risks of being online.